 Wanting to avoid settling in a nursing home, Joseph Kotcher, a retired salesman, is obliged to leave his son's family.
 He embarks on a road trip during which he strikes up a friendship with...
 See full summary »

 Charley is a surgeon who's recently lost his wife.
 He embarks on a tragicomic romantic quest with one woman after another until he meets up with Ann, a singular woman, closer to his own age...
 See full summary »

-Lewis and Clark were famous comedians during the vaudeville era; off-stage, though, they couldn't stand each other and haven't spoken in over 20 years.
+Lewis and Clark were famous comedians during the vaudeville era.
+Off-stage, though, they couldn't stand each other, and haven't spoken in over twenty years.
 Ben, Willy Clark's nephew, is the producer of a variety show that wants to feature a reunion of the classic duo.
 How will Ben convince the crotchety old comedians to put aside their differences before the big show?Written by

 Walter Matthau takes a teabag from his cup and places it into the cup of George Burns.
-A moment later George Burns reaches for the teabag to remove it but the string has changed direction and is hanging down from the other side of the cup.
+A moment later Burns reaches for the teabag to remove it but the string has changed direction and is hanging down from the other side of the cup.
 See more »

 10 of 13 people found this review helpful.